Dental splints: from snoring to sleep apnea, can a dental splint help?

 Dental splints types

-There are many different types of dental splints depending on their use.
+There are many types of dental splints depending on their use.
+Some people confuse mouth guards with splints, but they're actually different.

 Anti-snoring splints

-Anti-snoring splints are worn at night and work by moving the jaw forward a few millimeters to prevent making annoying noises at night.
+Anti-snoring splints are worn at night and work by moving the jaw forward a few millimetres to prevent making annoying noises at night.
+You can buy a variety of devices from sleep apnea associations, or ask your doctor or dentist for further advice on the right type for you.

 Occlusal splints for bruxism